 A total of nine underground storage tanks (USTs) tanks registered under Petroleum Bulk Storage (PBS) registration number 2-325953 were closed and removed by Tyree during January and February 1998.
-These included six 550-gallon gasoline USTs and one 4,000-gallon gasoline UST located in a gasoline tank field in the eastern portion of the Site, one 550-gallon waste oil UST located in the northeastern portion, and one 550-gallon fuel oil UST located in the northwestern portion.
+These included six 550gallon gasoline USTs and one 4,000-gallon gasoline UST located in a gasoline tank field in the eastern portion of the Site, one 550-gallon waste oil UST located in the northeastern portion, and one 550-gallon fuel oil UST located in the northwestern portion.

-NYSDEC Spill number 9711128 was issued upon encountering contaminated soil in the vicinity of excavated tanks with elevated organic vapor concentrations detected with a Photo Ionization Detector (PID) exceeding 2,500 parts per million (mg/kg).
-A total of 9 confirmatory endpoint soil samples were collected in the tank field following tanks excavation including 6 sidewall samples obtained at 5 feet bgs, 1 bottom sample obtained beneath the 4,000-gallon gasoline UST at 8 feet bgs and two bottom sample obtained beneath the 550-gallon gasoline USTs at 7 feet bgs.
+NYSDEC Spill number 9711128 was issued upon encountering contaminated soil in the vicinity of excavated tanks with elevated organic vapor concentrations detected with a Photo Ionization Detector (PID) exceeding 2,500 parts per million (ppm).
+A total of 9 confirmatory endpoint soil samples were collected in the tank field following tanks excavation including 6 sidewall samples obtained at 5 feet below grade surface (bgs), 1 bottom sample obtained beneath the 4,000-gallon gasoline UST at 8 feet bgs and two bottom sample obtained beneath the 550gallon gasoline USTs at 7 feet bgs.
 In addition, one composite bottom endpoint sample was collected beneath the removed waste oil UST.
-No endpoint samples were collected in the vicinity of closed and removed fuel oil UST.
+No endpoint samples were collected in the vicinity of the closed and removed fuel oil UST.
 The gasoline tank field endpoint samples were analyzed for VOCs via EPA Method 8021 and MTBE and the waste oil UST composite endpoint sample was also analyzed for VOCs via EPA Method 8021 and MTBE and also RCRA metals.
-Findings of these endpoint soil samples indicated BTEX at a maximum concentration of 1,309 mg/kg and MTBE at a maximum concentration of 170 mg/kg exceeding soil cleanup standards.
-A total of 550.07 tons of contaminated soil was excavated around the gasoline tank field to 8 feet deep.
+Findings of these endpoint soil samples indicated BTEX at a maximum concentration of 1,309 mg/kg and MTBE at a maximum concentration of 170 mg/kg, which exceeded their respective soil cleanup standards.
+A total of 550.07 tons of contaminated soil was excavated around the gasoline tank field to the depth of 8 feet bgs.
 No endpoint samples were apparently collected following contaminated soil excavation activities.
 NYSDEC then requested in a correspondence dated August 12, 1998, to perform a subsurface investigation to delineate the extent of residual gasoline contamination on-site and off-site.